 Tamarisk wood, also known as salt cedar, is naturally pest repellent and ages beautifully.
 The variances in grain and staining create a beautiful contrast and add a rich warmth.

-This item was completely handmade in a Tuareg cooperative in Amazraou, Morocco, using techniques passed down through many generations.
+This Moroccan door was completely handmade in a Tuareg cooperative in Amazraou, Morocco, using techniques passed down through many generations.
 This particular door is collaboration between a father, the silversmith; and his son, the carpenter.
 These are truly the finest doors you will find in all of Morocco, suitable for indoors and outdoors, or even for use as a gate door.
 Absolutely stunning craftsmanship and one of a kind.

 Details & Dimensions